 Fitbits are smartwatches; not tactical watches for parachuting behind enemy lines.
 I wouldn’t suggest taking it diving either.

 It’s got all the capabilities of a smartwatch: music storage, contactless payments and connection with your phone for making swiping on Tinder always a viable option no matter where you are.
-Honestly, I wouldn’t travel with one – expensive jewellery makes you a target – but I do see the occasional backpacker with one.
-Just a regular ol’ globetrotting James Bond.
+Honestly, I wouldn’t travel with one – expensive jewelry makes you a target – but I do see the occasional backpacker with one.

 Black Diamond Distance Carbon Z Trekking Poles